Outerspace (Urban Design) Ltd is committed to protecting your privacy

 Providing us with your personal data

-You are under no statutory or contractual requirement or obligation to provide us with your personal data, but failure to do so will have the following consequences: Reduce or prevent communication with you during the contract; delay or prevent payment for goods and services.
+You are under no statutory or contractual requirement or obligation to provide us with your personal data, but failure to do so will have the following consequences:

 Your rights and your personal data

 Unless subject to an exemption under the GDPR, you have the following rights with respect to your personal data:

 We do not generally transfer personal data outside the EEA, unless on a project by project basis the client or main supplier is a company based outside the EEA, in which case project team contact details may be shared with them for communication purposes only.

 WE DO NOT USE ANY FORM OF AUTOMATED DECISION MAKING IN OUR BUSINESS.